mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 three ways that IAM authenticates a principal:

-1. User Name/Password
+1. User Name/Password.
+E.g., you login in AWS Management Console as an IAM user or root user.
-2. Access Key. combination of an access key ID(20 characters) and an access secret key (40 characters)
+2. Access Key. combination of an access key ID(20 characters) and an access secret key (40 characters).
+E.g., a proram that access the API with an IAM user or root user uses a two-part acess key.
 3. Access key/ session token.
+E.g., a temporary security token authenticates with an access key plus and additional session token unique to that temporary security token.

 ### Authorization